kailash-manasarovar/statement/docs/timeline/2026/june.md

 | Porn gang                                     | €/£ Thousands - as little as possible, slave labour mostly | Violence and violation | Criminal porn production by any means necessary, always worsening in step with porn-addict appetites         | Sedation, drugging, poisoning, psychological torture, hacking, murder, serious sex offending | Industrial-scale baby-rape  |
 | Security services aka The Mayor of Shark City | $/£ Multi-millions, thousands of salaried individuals      | Violence and violation | Whatever they want, often nothing to do with security, mostly coming from insane logic based on core process | Sedation, drugging, poisoning, psychological torture, hacking, murder, clandestine surgeries | Industrial-scale baby-theft |

+- What's becoming clear in September 2026, is that there is only one row and both the CIA and the porn-gangs of Britain and Spain belong in it, together.

 ### Industrial-scale baby-theft

 - The baby-theft is obviously a running clandestine security program as it is, again just like the sedated-and-rape processes in Dénia and Bali, a well-oiled machine.
 - There must be masses of salaried individuals from all over the world  ready to drop everything and race to the nearest CIA-HQ-cum-hotel to perform surgery on a sedated individual.
-- And - although I imagine they have numerous sick goals behind this evil - it totally explains their lookalike program which, I guess, they do relentlessly on a target so that when the real person turns up, the target doesn't believe it's them, such as with [Elon at the Holiday Inn in Bali, again, in June 2026](../2026/june.md#elon-is-at-the-hotel) who may have been at the Loka Yoga centre a week later for even more trophy hunting.
+- And - although I imagine they have numerous sick goals behind this evil - it totally explains their lookalike program which, I guess, they do relentlessly on a target so that when the real person turns up, the target doesn't believe it's them, such as with [Elon at the Holiday Inn in Bali, again, in June 2026](../2026/june.md#elon-visits-the-hotel) who may have been at the Loka Yoga centre a week later for even more trophy hunting.
 - Who knows what else they're up to.
 - Perhaps they're trying to create a master race!
 - Well, we know what happened to the last idiots that tried such a thing; but not before they'd shocked the entire universe with what's possible when humans go totally insane with hatred en masse.